Adapted Athletics Intern

 • Completes assignments for ENS 440 or other internship class including internship project

-• Utilizes SDSU Email and Calendar
+• Utilizes Email and Calendar

 • Completes tasks as assigned/required